ngrok/ngrok-docs/docs/integrations/pusher/webhooks.md

     Confirm your localhost app receives an event notification and logs both headers and body in the terminal.

-Optionally, you can verify any error occurring during webhook calls in Pusher:
+Alternatively, you can verify any error occurring during webhook calls in Pusher:

 1. On the [Pusher dashboard](https://dashboard.pusher.com/), click **Error Logs** on the left menu, and then click the **Webhook errors** tab.
     ![Webhook Logs](img/ngrok_logs_pusher.png)